lukeembura/my-cli-project/README.md

 ## Author

-Created by Luke Kiprop as a Phase 3 Project.
+Created by Luke Kiprop as a Phase 3 Project